The Ideal 3 Days in Budapest ItineraryHungary

 If you’d rather not fork over the forint, admiring the building up close from the outside is definitely still worth stopping by.
 We made a point to walk by several times during both of our trips to Budapest!

-Shop affordable Hungarian Parliament tours before your trip!
+Shop affordable Hungarian Parliament tours today!

 Stop by the Shoes on the Danube monument.